 B.S., Business Administration, University of Baltimore

-Michelle Jones has over 25 years of experience in various accounting management positions.
-Currently, she serves as the Director of Finance at Hertzbach & Company, P.A., a certified public accounting and consulting firm that serves clients with assurance, tax, consulting and advisory services.
+Michelle Jones has several years of experience in various accounting management positions.
+Currently, she serves as Controller of Janet, Janet, & Suggs, a law firm that serves clients with medical malpractice and product liability cases.
 In this role, she is responsible for overseeing the financial, banking, budgeting, payroll and administrative operations for the firm.

-Prior to joining Hertzbach & Company, P.A., Ms. Jones held a CFO and several Corporate Controller positions, managing the day-to-day accounting of financial reporting, accounts receivables and collections, accounts payable and payroll.
+Prior to joining Janet, Janet, & Suggs, Ms. Jones held a CFO and several Corporate Controller positions, managing the day-to-day accounting of financial reporting, accounts receivables and collections, accounts payable and payroll.
 Ms. Jones has also been responsible for year-end financial, bank and 401K audits, reporting and filing payroll, sales tax and personal property tax returns, budgeting and forecasting.
 She has also participated in several system implementations, worked on acquisitions and dissolutions, benefit and insurance renewals, 401K administration, developed and completed Sarbanes-Oxley documentation and compensation plans used in labor union negotiations.

 Ms. Jones holds a B.S. in Business from the University of Baltimore, and a joint M.S. in Accounting and Business Advisory Services from Towson University and the University of Baltimore.
 She is also a Certified Public Accountant (CPA) and a member of the Maryland Association of Certified Public Accountants and the American Institute of Certified Public Accountants.